JohanPlAr/lord-of-the-strings/README.md

 # _Lord of the Strings_

 Lord of The Strings is a console prompt based RPG adventure-game powered by AI storytelling.
 Create a character with unique abilities, battle fierce oponents and challenge High Score characters from previous players.
-The site can be accessed by this [link](https://lord-of-the-strings-1fb32555cef6.herokuapp.com/)
+The app can be accessed by this [link](https://lord-of-the-strings-1fb32555cef6.herokuapp.com/)

 ![Responsive Mockup](documentation/responsive-mockup.png)